ethereum/snake-charmers-tactical-manual/git-and-github.md

 ## Pull Requests

 We are a distributed team.
-The primary way we communicate about our code is through github via ppull requests.
+The primary way we communicate about our code is through github via pull requests.

 * When you start work on something you should have a pull request opened that same day.